 Meet our on-site staff members!

-For a total of 15-18 credits in fall and spring terms and 9 credits in the summer term, students take the following courses:
+For a total of 15-18 credits in fall and spring terms, students take the following courses:

 Classes are offered exclusively for Alliance students.
 Chinese language course placement is contingent upon the results of a placement exam after arrival in China.
 Language classes have a maximum of 8 students per class and are taught by language faculty selected and trained by the Alliance.

 Fresh from a massive urban renewal in conjunction with the 2008 Olympic Games, China’s bustling capital city of Beijing is the nation’s political, educational, and cultural center.
 It has more universities and research institutes than any other city in China, making it the intellectual hub of the country.
 Beijing’s 3,000 years of history is reflected in its art, architecture, music, and traditions.
 Among its innumerable attractions are the Forbidden City, Temple of Heaven, Tiananmen Square, and the nearby Great Wall.
 While the city is replete with historical treasures, modern Beijing is buzzing with restaurants, museums, and movie theaters.

 Check out this interactive map to locate the Alliance's resources across Beijing:

 View Alliance On Location: Beijing in a larger map.